North Georgia Rivers

 Do you need your own flies for a guided Soque trip?

 No. On a standard guided Soque trip the guide handles fly selection and provides everything — you don't need to bring your own flies or gear.
 The fly knowledge matters most if you're fishing it on your own.
+On a guided day your job is to listen, execute the drift, and set when the guide says set; the fly is already the right one.

 What's the best month to fish the Soque River?